-- Impairment of loans and receivables due to changes in the financial situation of borrowers and counterparties, which will require additional provisions for possible losses.
-The sensitivity to this factor cannot be reliably estimated; however, it is limited due to a significant share of collateral in total loan receivables (see Note 7.2 hereof). - Impairment of financial instruments carried at fair value due to market price fluctuations.
-The sensitivity to this factor is disclosed in Note 7.3 hereof. - Assessment of derivative financial instruments caused by changes in interest and exchange rates in time.
+- Impairment of loans and receivables due to changes in the financial situation of borrowers and counterparties, which will require additional provisions for possible losses and provisions for expected credit losses.
+The sensitivity to this factor cannot be reliably estimated; however, it is limited due to a significant share of collateral in total loan receivables (see Note 7.1 hereof). - Impairment of financial instruments carried at fair value due to market price fluctuations.
+The sensitivity to this factor is disclosed in Note 7.2 hereof. - Assessment of derivative financial instruments caused by changes in interest and exchange rates in time.
 The sensitivity to this factor is disclosed in Notes 15.7 and 15.9 hereof.